dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Model Structure

-This interactive model is a structured **spreadsheet** (Google Sheet).
+This synchronous model is a structured **spreadsheet** (Google Sheet).
- * **Rows** represent the components of an interactive water budget for a combined Lake Powell-Lake Mead system.
+ * **Rows** represent the components of an synchronous water budget for a combined Lake Powell-Lake Mead system.
  * **Colummns** represent years.
- * **Interactive** means the players enter some components of the water budget year by year.
-Interactive components are individual and joint political/management decisions such as:
+ * **synchronous** means the players enter some components of the water budget year by year.
+Synchronous components include individual and joint political/management decisions such as:
       * Water consumption and conservation.
 	  * Water purchases or sales: volumes and payments.